Trope (politics)

-Tropes are narratives that often rely on symbols or myths to inform beliefs in politics and political science.
-John S. Nelson argued in 1998 that tropes were not examined enough, and that being more aware of them would improve political discussion and debate.
+A political trope is a commonly expressed but deeply biased narrative, message, viewpoint, or explanation of social problems that has become a form of propaganda.
+Typically, tropes are one-sided oversimplifications or exaggerated perspectives on complex societal realities.
+John S. Nelson argued in 1998 that tropes were not examined thoroughly enough, and that being more aware of them would improve political discussion and debate.
 In 2021, Renée DiResta argued for prebunking health misinformation tropes as a way of reducing the spread of misleading information.